Geometric Stability: The Missing Axis of Representations: Encoders

-\paragraph{Language.} Sentences from the SST-2 validation~\citep{socher-etal-2013-recursive} set were tokenized by using each model's default tokenizer with padding and truncation (max length: 64 tokens).
-The representations were extracted from the final hidden layer and mean-pooled across tokens using attention masks.
-Base models: \texttt{all-MiniLM-L6-v2}, \texttt{all-mpnet-base-v2}, \texttt{distilbert-base-nli-stsb-mean-tokens}, and \texttt{paraphrase-distilroberta-base-v1}.
+Sentences from the SST-2 validation set~\citep{socher-etal-2013-recursive} were tokenized using each model's default tokenizer with padding and truncation (max length: 64 tokens).
+Representations were extracted from the final hidden layer and mean-pooled across tokens using attention masks.
+500 sentences; base models: \texttt{all-MiniLM-L6-v2}, \texttt{all-mpnet-base-v2}, \texttt{distilbert-base-nli-stsb-mean tokens}, and \texttt{paraphrase-distilroberta-base-v1}.